joshbegley/nyt-latest/README.md

 `The world No. 1 could be banned from tennis for up to two years if CAS upholds WADA's appeal.`\
 https://nytimes.com/athletic/6053172/2025/01/10/jannik-sinner-doping-appeal-date-wada/

-**Man Utd Women set to sign goalkeeper Rendell from Southampton**\
+**Man Utd Women set to sign Southampton goalkeeper Rendell**\
-`Manchester United are set to sign England Under-23 goalkeeper Kayla Rendell from Southampton.`\
+`Manchester United are expected to complete the signing of goalkeeper Kayla Rendell from Southampton.`\
 https://nytimes.com/athletic/6053199/2025/01/10/kayla-rendell-manchester-united-transfer/

 **Rams’ last-minute travel plans aided by Cardinals owner’s plane**\